sylvain-meunier/stageL3/Rapport/rapport.typ

 Since tempo needs a symbolic representation to be meaningful, one can consider transcription as a tempo-related work.
 We will keep this discussion for @quanti and @conclusion.\

 However, note-alignement, that is matching each note of a performance with those indicated by a given score is a very useful preprocessing technique, especially for direct tempo estimation and further analysis, such as #cite(<kosta_mazurkabl:_2018>, form:"normal") #cite(<hentschel_annotated_2021>, form:"normal") #cite(<hu_batik-plays-mozart_2023>, form:"normal").
-Two main methods are to be found in litterature : a dynamic programming algorithm, equivalent to finding a shortest path (@muller_memory-restricted_nodate), that can works on raw audio (.wav files) ; and a Hidden Markov Model (@nakamura_performance_2017) that needs more formatted data, such as MIDI files.
+Two main methods are to be found in litterature : a dynamic programming algorithm, equivalent to finding a shortest path (@muller_memory-restricted_nodate), that can works on raw audio (WAVE files) ; and a Hidden Markov Model (@nakamura_performance_2017) that needs more formatted data, such as MIDI files.

 In this report, we will present the following contributions :
 - a justified proposition for a formal definition of tempo based on @raphael_probabilistic_2001, @kosta_mazurkabl:_2018 and @hu_batik-plays-mozart_2023 (#link(<formal_consider>)[III.A]) ; and some immediate consequences (#link(<naive_use>)[III.B])